sayande717/college/README.md

-insertion.c - Program to demonstrate insertion sort on an integer array. merge.c - Program to demonstrate merge sort on an integer array. quick.c - Program to demonstrate quick sort on an integer array.
+insertion.c - Program to demonstrate insertion sort on an integer array. merge.c - Program to demonstrate merge sort on an integer array. quick.c - Program to demonstrate quick sort on an integer array. heap.c - Program to demonstrate heap sort on an integer array.

 [HTML]